microsoft/ltp-sglang/benchmark/sigma_v2/performance_singlenode.md

 2. **Efficient Collective Communication:**
     SGLang streamlines AllReduce and AllGather operations by batching data transfers between Attention and MoE into a single collective operation per batch.
 This larger, consolidated transfer improves bandwidth utilization and overall efficiency. vLLM, however, performs multiple smaller transfers proportional to batch size, leading to higher communication overhead and lower throughput.

 While other factors exist, their impact is relatively minor compared to the two main differences above.

 ### Additional Observations
 1. **Torch Compile Integration:**
     vLLM enables Torch Compile by default, whereas SGLang requires explicit activation via arguments.
 Torch Compile provides noticeable performance improvements for SGLang only at batch size 1; for larger batch sizes, its effect is negligible.
 Kernel-level execution times are generally better in vLLM due to Torch Compile.

 2. **DP Attention Implementation:**
     vLLM’s DP Attention is implemented with a more complex approach, making the process of launching DP tasks more cumbersome compared to SGLang.
+SGLang, overall, has a clearner and better-designed architecture.

+3. **KV Cache Available Memory** vLLM and SGLang performs an analysis of how much memory can be reserved for KV cache, indicating the maximum generation length.
+Based on the logs, SGLang seems to allow a bit larger KV cache than vLLM.

 <details>
 <summary>Detailed Performance</summary>